 Solution:

-• Interference Check: Ensure that there is no signal interference from nearby electronic devices or metal objects.
-Correspondingly, some devices have a strict warning to keep away from magnets, therefore it is important to read the user manual thoroughly to ensure you understand the device wholly.
+- Interference Check: Ensure that there is no signal interference from nearby electronic devices or metal objects.
+Correspondingly, some devices have a strict warning to keep away from magnets; therefore, it is important to read the user manual thoroughly to ensure you understand the device wholly.
 If you have installed GPS Wireless Dog Fence models, these systems can sometimes be impacted by Wi-Fi routers, large appliances, or metal structures.

-3. The GPS System Isn't Accurate
+3. The GPS System of the Wireless Dog Fence Isn't Accurate

 Solution:

-• Ensure Open Space: GPS signals work best in open areas with a clear view of the sky.
+- Ensure Open Space: GPS signals work best in open areas with a clear view of the sky.
 Since these systems are mainly controlled by satellites, if your system is having trouble, try moving to an open space away from tall buildings, dense trees, or other obstructions that could block the signal.

-• Update the Firmware: Some GPS-based systems require regular software updates for optimal performance, just like your smartphones, these also come with updates.
+- Update the Firmware: Some GPS-based systems require regular software updates for optimal performance, just like your smartphones, these also come with updates.
 Check the manufacturer’s website for any updates that might resolve accuracy issues.

-• Test for GPS Drift: The GPS "drift" can sometimes occur when the signal moves slightly, causing inaccurate boundaries.
+- Test for GPS Drift: The GPS "drift" can sometimes occur when the signal moves slightly, causing inaccurate boundaries.
 You can reset your GPS Wireless Dog Fence to reduce drift, but it's important to monitor the system in areas with potential interference.

 4. Collar Doesn't Stay Charged